 As the properties of jojoba oil may help clear the scalp of dandruff and support scalp moisture without disrupting its natural oil creation, there is a chance it can also aid in hair growth.

-All of the fatty acids and natural alcohols found in jojoba provide much-needed nutrition to your hair.
-The plant contains high concentrations of vitamins B and E, as well as minerals like zinc.
-These are said to stimulate hair growth while providing antioxidant protection.
+All of the fatty acids and natural alcohols found in jojoba may provide much-needed nutrition to your hair.
 If you work on strengthening the hair you already have, you can ensure that you are supporting your natural growth cycle.

 It Can Repair Damage From Heat and Styling